FedericoTartarini/FedericoTartarini/README.md

 I am an [Energy Engineer](https://corsi.unibo.it/2cycle/EnergyEngineering) by training and I am currently working as a postdoc at [SinBerBEST](https://sinberbest.berkeley.edu) a non-profit company of [UC Berkeley](https://www.berkeley.edu).

-The focus of my work has mostly been on thermal comfort, Indoor Environmental Quality (IEQ), Heating Ventilation and Air Conditioning (HVAC) systems, development of non-intrusive methodologies to monitor IEQ parameters and software development.
+The focus of my work has mostly been on thermal comfort, Indoor Environmental Quality (IEQ), Heating Ventilation and Air Conditioning (HVAC) systems, and software development.

-I am the main author of the Python package [pythermalcomfort] and one of the main developers of the [CBE Thermal Comfort Tool] and of the Cozie clock face for the Apple Watch - [Cozie Apple] and for the Fitbit - [Cozie Fitbit].
+I am the author of [pythermalcomfort] and [Cozie Apple] and one of the main developers of the [CBE Thermal Comfort Tool] and [Cozie Fitbit].

-I am also the author of the website [Air Quality and Weather - Singapore] and the [application for Android](https://play.google.com/store/apps/details?id=com.airqualityapp&hl=en).
-The website allows you to check the weather forecast and air quality in Singapore.
+I am also the author of the websites [COVID-19 aerosol infection risk estimator], [Air Quality and Weather - Singapore], and [Dengue Singapore].
 ---
 ### Connect with me: